Northern Italy vs Southern Italy – Build YOUR Dream Holiday

 Reputation

-Southern Italians carry a not-so-flattering reputation of being lazy and not as hardworking as their northern counterpart.
+Unlike their northern counterpart, southern Italians carry a not-so-flattering reputation of being lazy and not as hardworking as their northern counterpart.

 Attitude

-Southern Italians sure are louder and easier to strike up a conversation, but in the north, too, I never experienced rudeness or impolite behaviour.
+Southern Italians sure are louder and easier to strike up a conversation, but in the north, too, I never experienced rudeness or impolite behavior.
 I find that in the north, people are more discreet, hence the impression of not being friendly.

 Image: Catania in Sicily to visit in September in Italy.